-We are a newly established research group led by Matt Eiles at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany.
+We are a research group established at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany.
 We are eager to hire postdocs and PhD students interested in exploring topics in theoretical atomic and molecular physics, anchored on the versatile Rydberg atom.

 Rydberg atoms form a bridge between the microscopic world (atoms, electrons, and molecules) and the mesoscopic world of micrometer length scales, optical lattices, Bose-Einstein condensates, and structured or amorphous condensed matter.
 We are interested in exploring theoretically the structure and dynamics of Rydberg matter -- encompassing interacting Rydberg atoms, ground state atoms immersed within the electronic wave function of a Rydberg atom, Rydberg molecules, and Rydberg quasiparticles (excitons, polarons, etc).